Outimed404/Cybersecurity-Training-and-Resources/README.md

 ## Defensive Security

 In addition to offensive tactics, this repository includes resources and courses on defensive security strategies, focusing on how to detect, respond to, and mitigate threats.
-These courses provide insights into the workings of a Security Operations Center (SOC) and the tools and techniques used to protect systems from attacks.
+These courses are based on my learning from **TryHackMe** and other online resources, providing insights into the workings of a Security Operations Center (SOC) and the tools and techniques used to protect systems from attacks.

 ### [SOC Fundamentals](./Courses/SOCFundamentals/)
 - **Description**: A guide to understanding the basics of a Security Operations Center, covering the roles, responsibilities, and core processes involved in managing security incidents.